informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Specimen-Data.md

   </tr>
   <tr>
     <td class="required">Curation Status</td>
     <td>The default value is In Preparation which means this record is in draft mode and will only be viewable by other Consortium members who are logged in.
-For more information, see Curation Workflow.</td>
+For more information, see <a href="../curation-workflow/">Curation Workflow</a>.</td>
     <td class="required">Required</td>
   </tr>
   <tr>